Write to Jeremy

 Cards and gifts

-You can send photographs, drawings, paintings, cards, print outs from the Internet or extracts from books, magazines or news articles, writing pads and envelopes but no other stationery including writing pads bound with wire.
+You can send photographs, drawings, paintings, cards, print outs from the Internet or extracts from books, magazines or news articles.
+Jeremy is no longer allowed to receive writing pads or envelopes.
 Do not send cards with organic or other material stuck on them, glitter, sticky pads or concealed sections.

 The prison rules for sending your Christmas card to Jeremy: You cannot send cards with any concealed panels, bits stuck on including card, paper, jewels, fabric, organic material.

 Jeremy would gratefully receive stamps, 1st or 2nd class, large or small.